ellisp/blog-source/_posts/2020-09-26-nzes-issues.md

 ## Biterm topic modelling

 [Biterm topic modelling](https://www.researchgate.net/publication/262244963_A_biterm_topic_model_for_short_texts) is an approach to gleaning the latent topics discussed in a number of documents.
-It is explicitly designed to cope efficiently and effectively with short source documents, with a sparse document term matrix.
+It is explicitly designed to cope efficiently and effectively with short documents, with a sparse document term matrix.
 It's available via a C++ library by Xiaohui Yan, wrapped in the `BTM` R package maintained by Jan Wijffels.
+While I use Latent Dirichlet Allocation estimation for topic modelling quite regularly, biterm topic modelling with its emphasis on pairs of words is a newer technique for me.
+It seems to be very promising.

 Is topic modelling appropriate with its many-to-many relationship of documents to topics, or should I be looking for a simpler classification?
 While the original survey question asked for a single issue of most importance, this is the world of surveys and respondents don't always do what they're asked, and they don't always agree with the researcher on what a single issue is.
 For example, many people gave responses like "housing and poverty".
 This can meaningfully be parsed as a single issue, but then how does it relate to others who think just "housing" is the issue, independently of poverty?
 Then there are responses such as "No party had policy that would remedy major problems, police, education, health, councils".
 From the respondent's view point this is a single 'issue' (the parties' policies are no good!) but from the point of view of the researchers this is multiple subject-matter issues grouped under a single meta-issue.
 The original coders coped with this by classifying each response to up to 3 issues (`rimpissue`, `rimpissue2`, `rimpissue3`) and retaining the full original text in the `rmpissuex` column.
 In the charts earlier in this blog, I used the `rimpissue` column, the first issue identified by the coders.